Bose polarons as relativistic Unruh-DeWitt detectors: Entanglement harvesting from Bose-Einstein condensates

+\lettersec{Conclusions}We show that a bound impurity coupled to a BEC via controlled interspecies interactions directly realizes a Unruh-DeWitt detector interacting with a relativistic field.
+We found this brings entanglement harvesting, a paradigmatic relativistic quantum-information protocol, within experimental reach even without specific optimization.
 Due to the pristine control over the spatial and temporal degrees of freedom, this BEC particle detector can be employed for probing local physics in relativistic scenarios not yet experimentally explored.
 This paves the way for implementations of protocols such as quantum collect calling~\cite{Jonsson2} and quantum energy teleportation~\cite{teleportation,Hotta2011,borisQET2025}, that have their foundation on the underlying causal structure of spacetime.
 Recently, in~\cite{tian2025} it was also shown that the platform of ultracold dipolar gases allows the study of entanglement harvesting in Lorentz-violating situations.

+Our proposal has three main advantages when compared to previous entanglement harvesting experimental proposals in BECs~\cite{Mo_VacuumEntanglement_BEC_Gooding_2024}.
+First, our proposal makes spacetime locality explicit, allowing controllable qubits to extract and store local information in QFT.
+Second, it allows for the implementation of oscillatory switching functions, which have been shown to enhance entanglement harvesting by several orders of magnitude~\cite{Reznik1,marcos}.
+And third, it can be implemented in an effective 3+1 dimensional spacetime.
 Beyond controlling the probes, we can also envision pushing the relativistic field to theoretically challenging regimes, for instance by implementing self-interactions.
 The outcomes of these experiments can give an alternative input for tackling these problems, opening the doors to phenomenological approaches to relativistic quantum information.

 \acknowledgements